-The conversion of servers from NetWare 2 or NetWare 3, or from another network operating system, to NetWare 4.
+The conversion of servers from NetWare 3, or from another network operating system, to NetWare 4.

 (Do not confuse migration from one version of NetWare to another with data migration, which refers to moving files to near-line or offline storage devices.
 See "Data migration.")